svengem/CarND-LaneLines-P1/README.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

-### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+The goal of the project is to develop a pipeline that can be used to detect lane lines in an image/video.
+The pipeline is written in Python using OpenCV.
+The project consists of two files.
+The file P1.ipynb with the code and README.md with the description.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps:

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+- Converting image to grayscale
+- Appllying Gaussian Blur to the image
+- Applying Canny edge detection
+- Filter out region of interest
+- Houghlines outputs a list of line segments
+- I modified the draw_lies funciton by sorting the lines by slope (left/right).
+Then it calculates the mean.
+At the end the weighted average over time is used to avoid flickering.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming is that it only works well for straight lines.
+The Pipeline also has problems detecting lines with different colors like shadows etc.
+Another shortcoming is roads with ascending and descending slopes, because the algorithm assumes the visible end near the middle oft the image.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use Plyfit to better detect curvy lane lines.

-Another potential improvement could be to ...
+Another potential improvement could be to use variable Parameters for region of interest, gaussian smoothing etc. because they may change for different driving situations.
+There might be better algorithms to detect lane lines with different color (shadows, etc.)